mage/mage/docs-sources/includes/_Archivist.md

 ## Migrations

-MAGE supports database migration scripts similar to [Ruby on Rails 2.1](http://api.rubyonrails.org/classes/ActiveRecord/Migration.html) which are aligned with your `package.json` version and exposed via the `archivist:migrate` command.
+MAGE supports database migration scripts similar to [Ruby on Rails 2.1](http://api.rubyonrails.org/classes/ActiveRecord/Migration.html) exposed via the `archivist:migrate` command.

-Running the `archivist:migrate` command will go through each migrations in order up to the current `package.json` version and apply them.
+Running the `archivist:migrate` command will go through each migrations in order and apply them.
 The command also allows specifying an exact version allowing for testing new migrations or reverting to a previous version.

 ### How to write migration scripts